iamtimsmith/netlify-portfolio_v2/src/posts/how-to-build-a-blog-with-wordpress-and-gatsby-part-2/index.md

   <source src="https://media.giphy.com/media/14cDsqOkks6O8U/giphy.mp4">
 </video>

+The code for this tutorial can be found [here](https://github.com/iamtimsmith/building-a-blog-with-wordpress-and-gatsby)

 <!-- See you in [How To Build A Blog with Wordpress and Gatsby.js - Part 3](/blog/how-to-build-a-blog-with-wordpress-and-gatsby-part-3)! -->